farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 This game uses mechanics based off the Investigation Check Gasp, designed by David Haslem.

-Thanks for the help on this Gasp submission.
-I think I got the Markdown correct?

 # Locker | Gasps (Extras)

 Locker is a Gasp designed by Ryan Lucas of https://theyoungking45.itch.io/%7D used in Ore that provides a form of advancement by emphasizing scavenging rolls.